 Which VPN is right for you?

-There’s a lot of options when it comes to choosing a VPN service and it can be overwhelming.
+There's a lot of options when it comes to using a VPN service and it can be overwhelming.

-One of the best ways to reduce that is to look at your main types of usage.
+One of the easiest ways to reduce that is to look at your main types of usage.

-There is no ‘one-size fits all’ approach when it comes to choosing a VPN.
-With that in mind, we’ve listed a few of the most common types of VPN use to help you make a decision which VPN service to sign up for.
+There is no ‘one-size fits all' approach when it comes to choosing a VPN.
+With that in mind, we've listed a few of the most common types of VPN use to help you make a decision which of the best VPN services should you sign up for.

 If you want strong privacy protection, choose ExpressVPN.
 Being registered off-shore and having a tested no-log policy gives you a higher level of protection than most.
-Couple that with industry standard encryption and there are not many providers that come close.
+Couple that with industry-standard encryption, a built in kill switch, and other security features, there aren't many providers that come close.

 If you want a large range of apps, choose NordVPN.
 With apps for more devices than most, it's easy to get connected quickly.
 They're also really well designed which makes using them as a beginner a breeze.

 If you want to secure a large range of devices, choose IPVanish.
-With a device limit of ten, they offer more connections than 99% of other VPN services.
-If you’ve got an incredibly connected household or small office then these are the go-to guys.
+With an unlimited device limit, they offer more connections than 99% of other VPNs.
+If you've got an incredibly connected household or small office then these are the go-to guys.